yadavanuj1996/freecodecamp-solutions/Javascript Algorithms And Data Structures Certification/README.md

 	`arr.filter(Boolean);
 	to filter all the boolean type values in hs array

-7) 	to sort an array in alphabetic order in js
+7) 	To sort an array in alphabetic order in js
 	Note: Even numbers will be converted to string and then will be compared then their utf-16 value gets compared not the numbers themselves.
 	```